 While you can continue using Shopify Payments, you also have the option to integrate with dozens of other merchant accounts, including buy-now-pay-later (BNPL) apps like Affirm, Afterpay, Zip, and Klarna.
 This means you can offer different payment options to your customers at checkout, and have the option to find a processor with the best rates or that can handle high-risk transactions with no additional integration fee.

-To get started, simply select the “Add payment methods” button at the bottom of the Payments screen.
+To get started, simply select the “Add payment methods” button in the “Additional payment methods” section.

 Step 10: Integrate Marketing Campaigns